kickinespresso/kickin_ristretto/README.md

 ## Code of Conduct

-Everyone interacting in the KickinRistretto project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/kickin_ristretto/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the KickinRistretto project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kickinespresso/kickin_ristretto/blob/master/CODE_OF_CONDUCT.md).

+## Sponsors

+This project is sponsored by [KickinEspresso](https://kickinespresso.com/?utm_source=github&utm_medium=sponsor&utm_campaign=opensource)